jhartz87/First-Repository/README.md

 Created for a client of PLC Marketing.
 Written with HTML, CSS, JS/jQuery, and MS SQL database with a DNN framework.
 Also uses Google Web Service APIs for search bar, reCAPTCHA, and analytics.
 Design is responsive with cross-browser compatability.

 The menu on this site took so. much.
 JS/jQuery tweaking.
 It was a great, and by great I mean really, really long, learning experience.
-This site also uses a carousel that has to play nice with the drop down menu, tabs, submenus, contact form, and supposedly to be done en Espanol.
-Still waiting on the go for that part.
+This site also uses a carousel that has to play nice with the drop down menu, tabs, submenus, and contact forms.

 Scheduled to go live whenever-the-client-feels-like-it-but-can-you-get-those-code-changes-done-right-this-minute?
 The current site to be replaced with this masterpiece is http://tradewindspower.com/.